gyandeeps/gyandeeps.github.io/_posts/2015-11-21-git-helpers.md

 ### Setup

-To use all these command follow the steps below to setup:
+To use all these command, follow the steps below to setup:

 1. Go to your user directory, for windows user it will be `C:\Users\<your user>`.
-1. Create a `.bashrc` file you do not have that file.
+1. Create a `.bashrc` file, if you do not have that file.
 1. Add/append the content from the below gist to that file.
 1. Open bash window.
 If already open then close it and then reopen bash window.
 1. Run `alias` command and you should see the list of all the alias defined.